tkem/cachetools/docs/index.rst

    :exclude-members: ExpiredError

-   Note that a cache item may expire at *any* time, so iterating over the items of a :class:`TTLCache` may raise :exc:`ExpiredError` unexpectedly::
+   Note that a cache item may expire at *any* time, so iterating over the items of a :class:`TTLCache` may raise :exc:`KeyError` unexpectedly::

-      from cachetools import TTLCache, ExpiredError
+      from cachetools import TTLCache
       import time

       cache = TTLCache(maxsize=100, ttl=1)